Luclu7/telebotsqlite/README.md

 # Telebot SQLite

-This project is just a generic inline telegram bot.
-It only suppors audios and pictures for now.
+This project is just a generic inline Telegram bot.
+It supports audio, pictures and documents (aka files).

 You change easily change the content by editing the db.sqlite file (table "entries") with this structure: